melkamu372/StegHub-DevOps-Cloud-Engineering/Project-23-Persisting-data-in-kubernetes/Persisting-Data-in-Kubernetes.md

 - Dynamic: When there is no PV matching a PVC’s request, then based on the available StorageClass, a dynamic PV will be created for use by the PVC.
 If there is not StorageClass, then the request for a PV by the PVC will fail.

-2. Binding: PVCs are bound to specifiv PVs.
+2. **Binding**: PVCs are bound to specifiv PVs.
 This binding is exclusive.
 A PVC to PV binding is a one-to-one mapping.
 Claims will remain unbound indefinitely if a matching volume does not exist.
 Claims will be bound as matching volumes become available.
 For example, a cluster provisioned with many 50Gi PVs would not match a PVC requesting 100Gi.
 The PVC can be bound when a 100Gi PV is added to the cluster.

-3. Using: Pods use claims as volumes.
+3. **Using**: Pods use claims as volumes.
 The cluster inspects the claim to find the bound volume and mounts that volume for a Pod.
 For volumes that support multiple access modes, the user specifies which mode is desired when using their claim as a volume in a Pod.
 Once a user has a claim and that claim is bound, the bound PV belongs to the user for as long as they need it.
 Users schedule Pods and access their claimed PVs by including a persistentVolumeClaim section in a Pod’s volumes block
-4. Storage Object in Use Protection: The purpose of the Storage Object in Use Protection feature is to ensure that PersistentVolumeClaims
+4. **Storage Object in Use Protection**: The purpose of the Storage Object in Use Protection feature is to ensure that PersistentVolumeClaims
 (PVCs) in active use by a Pod and PersistentVolume (PVs) that are bound to PVCs are not removed from the system, as this may result in data loss.
 Note: PVC is in active use by a Pod when a Pod object exists that is using the PVC.
 If a user deletes a PVC in active use by a Pod,